 First of all, reach the main custom reports page, then select the Data Refresh icon in the top right corner of the page.
 In the pop up box that opens, you are informed that, if you continue, you’ll update the data of all your reports to the current date and time.
 Read the information provided, then press Continue if you want to confirm your action.

-Please note that the data refresh operation may take up to two hours to complete and it may impact on the activities that other users are carrying out in the platform.
+Please note that the data refresh operation may take up to two hours to complete and it may impact on the activities that other Superadmins or Power Users are carrying out in the platform, since it isn’t possible to export nor preview reports while a data refresh operation is running.
+However, there is no impact on learners activities.
 Make sure you refresh your data only when it is necessary.

 Please note that, for example, if you use this functionality three times in January, then the remaining number of times available aren’t saved for the following month, but they are reset.
 At the beginning of each month, you will have the same number of data refresh operations to use during the month.